 - Log into your domain account and find where you edit your DNS settings.

 - Correct the error shown for each record, by ensuring that the Host, Type, and Points To information is entered correctly in your domain account.
 For help, visit Connecting a domain to your Squarespace site.
 You can also review the full list of provider-specific guides.

 - Click Refresh in your Squarespace DNS Settings.
 While waiting for your settings to refresh, keep the following in mind:

 - Records can take between 24 and 72 hours to update.
 If the record appears correctly in your provider's DNS panel but you still see an error, wait 72 hours then click Refresh again.

-- Clicking Refresh repeatedly causes the DNS checker to try different servers, some which might have updated with the new records and others that haven't.
+- Refreshing repeatedly causes the DNS checker to try different servers.
+Some servers will update with the new records sooner than others.
+This may temporarily cause your domain to connect for some visitors but not all.
 If you see inconsistent results, wait 72 hours before refreshing again.